 There are also temporary exhibits that you can view via free guided tours every Wednesday.
 This exhibit includes a restoration workshop.

-Café la Antigua is a local restaurant that is best known for its Mexican-style breakfasts.
-Here you can enjoy free wifi in a peaceful courtyard or indoor setting.
+Café la Antigua is a local restaurant that is best known for its hearty Mexican-style breakfasts.
+I’ll let you in on a little secret – they really are some of the best in town.

 The owners source their coffee locally and brew it using solar panels, which is a truly sustainable way of doing business.
 They also host the occasional live music performance, so be on the lookout for this.

-This is one of the more popular restaurants in the city (as the name suggests) so be sure to get there early.
+As the name suggests, La Popular is one of the more popular restaurants in the city so be sure to get there early if you don’t want to queue.
 If you’re looking for a quick bite of some authentic Oaxacan food, this is the place to go.

 I recommend the soft tacos, which are always great.
 There are many antojitos (Mexican snacks) available, so don’t settle for anything too big and try a bit of everything.